The Managing Members

 The Northwest Seaport Alliance was officially formed in August 2015, following comprehensive public outreach and approval from the Federal Maritime Commission.
 It marks an unprecedented, historical first in North America.

-*** In accordance with Gov. Inslee’s Proclamation 20-28 as extended, public meetings are held remotely.
+*** In accordance with Senate Concurrent Resolution 8402 and Gov. Inslee’s Proclamation 20-28, public meetings are held remotely.
 Public attendance at meetings is allowed remotely only.
 No in-person attendance is permitted. ***

 The Managing Members hold regular public meetings the first Tuesday of the month.
 Meetings are streamed live online and archived for later viewing on our meetings page.